KarthikKombrenje/Food-Express-/README.md

 # food_clg

-This project is a very  food delivery website made using flutter web .
+This project is a very simple food delivery website made using flutter web .
 Tools used in this project are:-

 Flutter